Pray for our Nation.

 Pray for our Pastors.

-Our meetings are held at MediaStar Entertainment main building (1258 Dalzell St., Shreveport 71103).
+Unless announced otherwise, our meetings are held at MediaStar Entertainment main building (1258 Dalzell St., Shreveport 71103).
 Meet and greet begins at 5:30 PM, and the meeting starts at 6:00 PM.

 The Red River Tea Party constitution classes were held last year on the fourth Thursday of every month.
 The classes were on hiatus for several months during the Red River TEA Party transition period merging into We The People.
 Given that a We The People meeting is normally held on 4th Tuesday, and the first attempt at relaunching the classes in 2015 was very sparsely attended, the organizer of the class is needing to re-evaluate interest in the continuation of this class and whether there might be a better day to meet on and possibly a better venue that is more to people's liking.
 The classes were held last year in the fellowship hall of The Clarion Church (9000 E. Kings Highway, Shreveport 71115), which is the former LSUS University Worship Center.
 The Clarion Church is renting the building, so they only have a small yard sign identifying their church which is placed below the original unaltered sign for University Worship Center.
 The building can be found by traveling south on E. Kings Highway, past the LSUS ball fields and Orleans Square Apartments on the west side of the street.
 It will be the white church building on the right.
 Parking is in the back, and the driveway in is a small one next to the mailbox.
 The Clarion Church shares parking with the Montessori School who rarely have events after normal business hours that would require continued use of the parking area.